ARC Laureate Program on

 Toerien van Wyk is a doctoral candidate in the ARC Laureate Program in Comparative Constitutional Law.
 Her interests are in comparative constitutional law, human rights and information law.
 Before joining the project, she was the Co-Director of the South African History Archive, a non-profit organisation dedicated to supporting struggles for justice through the use of access to information laws and archival practice.
 Toerien holds a Master of Laws: Human Rights Law degree (LLM) (cum laude) and a Higher Diploma in International Taxation from the University of Johannesburg as well as a Baccalaureus Legum degree (LLB) from the University of South Africa.
 Toerien has experienced working in many facets of human rights law and has previously been employed as a legal consultant, a human rights researcher, and a law lecturer.
 Her research is in comparative constitutional law, with a focus on the protection and promotion of information flow.
 Her doctoral research explores international and African communally-centered understandings of access to information and freedom of expression.
 It considers how the flow of information, particularly between the state and residents of the state, ought to be given constitutional protection.

 Gabrielle Dalsasso is the Program Manager for the Laureate Fellowship in Comparative Constitutional Law.
-Prior to joining Melbourne Law School, she has held senior administrative positions in corporate and not-for-profit organisations.
+Prior to joining Melbourne Law School, she has held senior administrative positions related to events and training in corporate and not-for-profit organisations.

 Supported by the Kathleen Fitzpatrick Fellowship Scheme